astorise/homelab/README.md

 - `prometheus` - deploy Prometheus
 - `add-cluster` - deploy additional clusters
 - `update` - update the K3S and Helm binaries inside the WSL distro
+- `cuda` - install CUDA support in the WSL distro when an NVIDIA GPU is detected
+- `check-wsl` - compare installed WSL version with the latest available on GitHub
+  - `--pre` - include pre-release versions when checking

 ### Examples